Social housing allocations report for the 2022/2023 financial year

 The different household types on the VHR are outlined below:

-Single youth – 1 person on the application under the age of 25 years.
+Single youth – one person on the application under the age of 25 years.

-Singles general – 1 person on the application between the ages of 25-54 years.
+Singles general – one person on the application between the ages of 25-54 years.

-Elderly single – 1 person on the application over the age of 55 years.
+Elderly single – one person on the application over the age of 55 years.

 Elderly couple – 2 people on the application both over the age of 55 years with 1 household member related to the other household member.